Welcome

 know what to do with... well, actually I've got plenty to do.
 The new gig with Kevin and Lee is working

-second gig coming up on the 7th.
-The New Music Collective is in the process of becoming Not For
+gig coming up on the 7th.
+The New Music Collective is in the process of becoming Not For Profit, as well

 Philip White is right now mixing a higher quality recording we did of his fifteen part suite "A Dream